grahamearley/FirestoreGoogleAppsScript/README.md

 ## Quick start
 #### Creating a service account
 The easiest way to use this library is to create a Google Service Account for your application and give it read/write access to your datastore.
-Giving a service account access to your datastore is like giving a access to a user's account, but this account is strictly used by your script, not by a person.
+Giving a service account access to your datastore is like giving access to a user's account, but this account is strictly used by your script, not by a person.

 Follow [these instructions](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#creatinganaccount) (just the "Creating a service account" section) to obtain a service account email address and private key.
 Ensure you have given the account full read/write access to the Datastore scope.
 You can do this in the "Create a service account" window by selecting "Datastore" in the "Role" dropdown and choosing "Cloud Datastore Owner."